ddrohan/android-101-labs-as/session6/lab/md/step09.md

 # Donate Activity - Add a Donation

-Here's the complete <b>Report.java</b> activity before we complete our final step in this lab
+Here's the complete <b>Report.java</b> activity before we complete our penultimate step in this lab

 ~~~java
 package ie.app.activities;